 Covering Leonard Cohen seems to be a rite of passage for musicians, Canadian and international alike.
 Some pay homage to a man who inspires them (Buck 65, Louise Burns), others want to start with the best and include a cover on their debut album (the Neville Brothers, Kashka, Roberta Flack) or in their sets (the Civil Wars), while still others make Cohen covers a tradition throughout a career (Nick Cave).

-Scroll through the gallery below to learn more about each track, curated by Radio 3's James Booth and Andrea Gin and CBC Music's Holly Gordon and Jesse Kinos-Goodin, and press play below for the complete playlist.
+Scroll through below to learn more about each track, curated by Radio 3's James Booth and Andrea Gin and CBC Music's Holly Gordon and Jesse Kinos-Goodin.

 Song: "Lover Lover Lover"